yched/composer-local-modules/README.md

 `composer require yched/composer-local-modules "1.*"`

 ## Configuration
-You need to specify in your root compser.json which directories contain locally committed modules and themes :
+You need to specify in your root compser.json which directories to scan for local custom modules and themes :
 ```json
   "extra": {
     "local_directories": [